fduignan/BreadBoardGames-2017-11/README.md

 The Console API
     void begin()
         Initialize the console hardware and software.
-This should be called once during the start-up sequencey
+This should be called once during the start-up sequence

     void putPixel(uint16_t x, uint16_t y, uint16_t colour);
         Draw a pixel at the specified x,y location with the specified colour